mvolkmann/blog/src/meteor.md

 The methods can have any number of parameters with any JavaScript types.

-The `check` function in the `meteor/check` package can be used to check the types of parameters.
+The `check` function in the `meteor/check` package can be used to check the types of parameters and runtime.
+Note that TypeScript types are only checked at compile-time.
 It throws a `Match.Error` if unexpected types are passed.
 For details on the `check` function, see <https://docs.meteor.com/api/check.html>.